slact/nchan/README.md

   arguments: 1
   default: `127.0.0.1:6379`
   context: http, server, location
-  > Use of this command is discouraged in favor of upstreams blocks with (`nchan_redis_server`)[#nchan_redis_server].
+  > Use of this command is discouraged in favor of upstreams blocks with [`nchan_redis_server`](#nchan_redis_server).
 The path to a redis server, of the form 'redis://:password@hostname:6379/0'.
 Shorthand of the form 'host:port' or just 'host' is also accepted.
   [more details](#connecting-to-a-redis-server)

 - **nchan_redis_username**